7rikazhexde/dev-insights-tips/docs/python/dash-plotly-tips.en.md

-# dash-plotly tips
+# Dash / Plotly tips

-This section summarizes information related to plotly-dash.
+This section summarizes information related to Dash / Plotly.

 ## About Dash Plotly